 Ketosis and How No-Carb Dieting Works

-To help you understand the benefits and potential risks of no-carb diets, here’s a bit about how carb digestion and fat-burning works:
+In order to evaluate the benefits and potential risks of a no-sugar, no-carb diet, it’s important to understand how carb digestion and fat-burning works.

 Research suggests that for those who lose weight while reducing carbs, it’s likely due to consuming less calories overall and feeling full due to adequate protein and fat intake.
 Protein and healthy fats tend to be very satisfying, killing most sugar/carb cravings.

-- Organic and grass-fed beef, pork, turkey and chicken
+- Organic and grass-fed beef, turkey and chicken

 - Pastured eggs from chicken, turkey, etc.

-- Fish and seafood (I recommend wild-caught fish and avoiding shellfish, such as shrimp).
-Good choices are salmon, haddock or trout
+- Fish and seafood (preferably wild-caught fish, such as salmon, haddock or trout)

 - Organic or unrefined coconut oil, grape seed, walnut, avocado and olive oil